-Simply put, these are the gold standard in do it yourself online commerce.
+Simply put, these are the gold standard if you want a DIY eCommerce store.

-To get your ecommerce endeavor off the ground, there are few better than these two options.
+To get your eCommerce endeavor off the ground, Shopify and Woocommerce are the two main platforms to consider.

-That said, Shopify and WooCommerce offer very different experiences, and the one you end up choosing has a lot to do with your technological comfort level.
+Whilst Shopify and WooCommerce have a lot in common, they offer very different experiences, and the one you end up choosing has a lot to do with your technological comfort level.

 What Is Shopify?

-Well thought out and incredibly well constructed, Shopify takes you from point A to point B to point C in the store setup process, and provides you with extensive support should issues arise.
+Shopify is well thought out and incredibly well constructed.
+It takes you from point A to point B to point C in the store setup process and provides you with extensive support should issues arise.